All Saints Church, Vithura: C.M.I. Leadership

 A wealthy landlady Kalappurakkal Thressiyama donated 100 acres of land near Vithura to the Carmelites of Mary Immaculate (C.M.I.) for the upkeep of her hospital in Payippad near Changanassery.
 The C.M.I. priests who thus came to Vithura persuaded the Syro Malabar families to buy land for building a church.
 A committee was formed under the leadership of George Valiyaveettil, Neelikatt Varkey, Joychan Vazhakkad, Jacob Cherupushpam and Joseph Mannampallil resulting in the purchase of land in Koppam in 1985.
 A makeshift church was built here and the holy mass was conducted by the C.M.I. priest every Sunday.

 Present church

-The present church was built by the C.M.I. order St Joseph province Trivandrum and was consecrated by Arch Bishop Mar Joseph Powathil on March – 28-1987.
-A cellular cemetery was built in 1988 and the parish hall in 1995.
-The Friday following Easter is the feast day of all saints and is hence celebrated as the feast day of the church.
+The present church was built by the C.M.I. order St Joseph province Trivandrum and was consecrated by Archbishop Mar Joseph Powathil on March 28, 1987.
+A cemetery was built in 1988 and the parish hall in 1995.
+The Friday following Easter is the feast day of the church.